 - Work Holistically.
 No service or component stands alone.
 Services are complicated systems that have to be considered, designed, deployed, managed and improved with an awareness of the whole.

 - Progress Iteratively.
 Resist the temptation to do everything in one go.
 Break the work into manageable pieces that each deliver something useful and keep going.
 A lot of small efforts combine for great change.

 - Observe Directly.
 Base your decisions on information that is as true and correct as you know it can be.
 Whenever possible, go to the source of the activity and observe it directly.

 - Be Transparent.
 Be clear and honest about what is happening and why so that rumors will not compete with the truth and people can participate and speak from a position of knowledge.

 - Collaborate.
 Work together creatively towards a common goal.
 Shared effort will create shared commitment and results will benefit from considering different perspectives.

 - Keep it Simple.
 Do only what is needed to consistently deliver the desired outcomes.
 Eliminate that which is wasteful.”

 Note – these nine ITIL Practitioner guiding principles have since been reimagined and included in ITIL 4.

 The commonality of these DevOps and ITIL pillars

-In my opinion the three ways, and the nine principals, are different ways of looking at the same thing.
+In my opinion, the three ways, and the nine principles of ITIL Practitioner, are different ways of looking at the same thing.
 Both approaches lead to the same way of working, a way of thinking about IT that is based on a genuine commitment to the continual improvement of services that deliver great value to customers.